-Beginning today, the tenth annual Manchester Literature Festival promises numerous events celebrating writing in all its forms.
+This year’s Manchester Literature Festival promises a programme of buzzing, thought-provoking events celebrating writing in all its forms from 7th-22nd October.